vatpac-technology/sops/docs/controller-skills/coordination.md

 --8<-- "includes/abbreviations.md"

-Coordination is an underutilised tool in VATPAC airspace, primarily due to how difficult it was to do it back in the Euroscope and VRC days.
-Now, all controllers are using vatSys and voice coordination can be done in seconds with the touch of a button.
 Coordination helps controllers stay aware of aircraft that are about to enter their jurisdiction and ensure they will operate in a predictable manner, which allows for easier planning of sequencing and separation.

 Coordination requirements are often very location-specific, however this page outlines the general guidelines to coordination, which are supplemented by Local Instructions.